Powered by Coverage.com (NPN: 19966249)

 What is a sinkhole?

 According to the U.S. Geological Society, a sinkhole is formed when bedrock, usually made up of limestone, salt beds or another similar substrate, is dissolved by acidic groundwater.
-When this happens, an underground void develops, and when it becomes unstable, a collapse happens.
+An underground void develops when this happens, and when it becomes unstable, a collapse occurs.

 What is sinkhole insurance?

-When a sinkhole event happens, it is typically categorized under the exclusion section of a home policy as "earth movement ".
+When a sinkhole event occurs, it is typically categorized under the exclusion section of a home policy as "earth movement."
 Earth movement includes but is not limited to earthquakes, landslides, mudflows, sinkholes, subsidence and erosion of earth.
-Most homeowners insurance policies usually do not include sinkhole coverage, but some states require sinkhole endorsements to be available in areas prone to this type of loss.
+Most homeowners insurance policies do not include sinkhole coverage, but some states require sinkhole endorsements to be available in areas prone to this type of loss.

 How does sinkhole insurance work?